calidevs/indimitra/README.md

 ```

 #### 2. Spinning up in local (For backend development)
-You can skip this if you just want to spin up backend

 install postgresql before installing the packages in requirements.txt as it is a pre-req for psycopg2-binary